 Nicola is currently instructed by the Police Federation, assisting Sadie Crapper in a large number of claims for payment of a statutory debt arising out of the Court of Appeal judgment in Vincent, Allard & Buckley v Chief Constable of Devon and Cornwall EWCA Civ 42.

-Nicola also has a growing regulatory practice.
-She has assisted on cases involving malpractice in social work, veterinary work and the regulation of solicitors.
-She is a contributor to the eighth edition of Disciplinary and Regulatory Proceedings.
+Nicola has a growing regulatory practice.
+She has appeared before the GCC and on behalf of the HCPC and is currently engaged in providing training in mental capacity law to the GMC alongside Peter Mant.
+She is a contributor to the ninth edition of Disciplinary and Regulatory Proceedings.